-statistics(statnames) specifies a space separated list of summary statistics to be reported.
-The default is statistics(mean).
+The default is statistics (mean).
 The following summary statistics are supported:

 '''

 mean mean

 variance variance

 sd standard deviation

 median median; equivalent to p50

 p# #th percentile, where # is an integer between 1 and 99

-iqr interquartile range (p75 - p25) '''
+iqr interquartile range (p75 - p25)

-generate(newvar) stores the relative ranks (based on adjusted data) in variable newvar.
+'''

 Depending on adjust(), different observations may be filled in.